How to Paint a Garage Floor By Applying Epoxy

-Garage floor epoxy flooring is a tough, long-lasting coating that you paint onto the concrete.
+If you’re wondering how to paint a garage floor, epoxy is one good option.
+Epoxy flooring is a tough, long-lasting coating that you paint onto the concrete.
 An epoxy garage floor resists grease, oil and many other substances that would ruin ordinary paint.
 Garage floor epoxy paints clean easily and can be found in a variety of colors (if you look hard enough), so you can keep your garage floor paints sparkling clean and attractive for years.

 However, the reality of this challenging project is, one, not all concrete floors will hold epoxy floor coatings, and two, preparing concrete for epoxy floor coatings can be labor intensive and tedious.
 That said, this story will help you assess your concrete’s condition, show you how to clean and etch it, and demonstrate how to apply an epoxy garage floor coating that will handle car traffic, chemicals, oils, salt and scraping better than any other paint or stain.